Policy

 4.00 Responsibilities

 According to the National Fire Protection Association Standard (NFPA) Fire Prevention Code Section 3.22, drills include suitable procedures so that all persons who are subject to them participate.
-Drill and evacuation plans cover all persons in the building; therefore; occupants of University buildings must exit when alarms sound or when emergency authorities or the BEC initiates an evacuation.
-Any person failing to comply with fire drill procedures is subject to being escorted out of the building by UPD.
-The BECs shall report incidents of employee[6] non-compliance to evacuate a building to the employee's immediate supervisor for further review and corrective action.
-Any incidents of student non-compliance to evacuate may be forwarded by the SHRL BEC to the Student Conduct Coordinator or to the Judicial Affairs Student Conduct Administrator for consideration of corrective or disciplinary action.
-No person may leave the primary assembly area or campus until they have been counted and released by the assigned BEC[7], as directed by UPD Personnel.
+Drill and evacuation plans cover all persons in the building, therefore, occupants of University buildings must exit when alarms sound or when emergency authorities initiate an evacuation.
+Any person failing to comply with fire drill procedures may be escorted out of the building by UPD.
+Incidents of employee[5] non-compliance to evacuate a building shall be reported to the employee's immediate supervisor for further review and corrective action.
+Any incidents of student non-compliance to evacuate may be forwarded to the Director of Student Conduct for consideration of corrective or disciplinary action.
+No person may leave the primary assembly area or campus until they have been counted and released as directed by UPD or other first response personnel.

 4.10 Campus Population